 Studio work in this course involves fabricating and forming using a variety of plastic materials.

-SCLP-2102 Moldmaking
+SCLP-2102 Moldmaking 3 credits Studio

 This course will provide students with the opportunity to become familiar with basic moldmaking techniques and processes.
 A body of work will be generated by the end of the course from applied techniques.